Syntax Guide

 - type:

-Declares services required during the build, in the format: name:[version], where version is optional.
+Used to declare services needed during build, format: name:[version], version is optional.

 Currently supported services: